Dig Dug: Gameplay

 Enemies can move through tiles, where they are represented in the form of ghostly eyes, and are invulnerable, slowed and unable to attack, and will then return to being solid once in an empty space, whether that space is their destination or is along the way.
 The enemies can either do this to reach Dig Dug when they would otherwise be unable to or to escape from the stage as the last enemy.
 As enemies are defeated, the enemies eventually become faster and more aggressive, until the last one then attempts to escape on either side of the screen at the top of the stage.
 To escape, enemies will move straight up through any tiles before walking towards the nearest screen edge on the surface.
+If Dig Dug is killed and he's caught by either Pooka or Fygar, burned by Fygar's fire, or crushed by a rock, he loses a life; the game ends when all lives are lost.

 The game has 255 stages.
 Later stages vary in dirt color, while increasing the number and speed of enemies.
 Lives are lost upon touching a foe, Fygar's fire or getting squished by a falling rock, but players are given extra lives during the game.
 At round 256, the game experiences an 8-bit integer overflow bug and attempts to instead load round 0.
 Doing so causes level generation to misbehave, and the game spawns a Pooka inescapably on top of Dig Dug, draining the player of all their lives and ultimately ending the run.
 This kill screen is the ending of Dig Dug in most versions of the game, but a later Atari release patched this bug and instead allows infinite play.